 - Check what you are paying for.
 Make sure to only pay for the services you need before signing the contract.
 It is much harder to make changes after the contract is signed.

-- If you want to cancel before the 2-year period, you are obliged to pay for 3 months of additional fees, and nothing more.
-If the amount looks unfair to you, go to the office to clarify first, then take measures.
+- If you want to cancel before the 2-year period, you are obliged to pay a cancellation fee equivalent to three months of service fees, nothing more.

 - Never agree to overpay, if you think you have been overcharged.
 In most cases, you are right!